dong200k/Phaser_Game/server/devdocs/MapCreation.md

 ## Creating a dungeon

+### Preparing your tileset image

+First we should prepare a tileset image for our map.
+You can either create your own or find one online.
+We wont be showing you how to create an tileset image.

+After you have your tileset image, create a new folder on your desktop to store the image in.
+We will also be storing the tmx(tiled) file and json file in the same folder later on.

 ### Setting up the map.

 After Tiled is installed we can now begin creating a map.